toxinu/sofart/README.rst

 Sofart
 ======

-Python in-memory embedded and non-relationnal database.
+Python in-memory embedded and non-relational database.

-For production and test, heavly inspired by `Mongodb <http://www.mongodb.org/>`_.
+For development and test, heavily inspired by `Mongodb <http://www.mongodb.org/>`_.

 There are three serializers at this time, ``msgpack``, ``Pickle`` and ``Json`` for storage.

 Sofart can be use out-of-memory with ``multi`` mode but it's very not encourage.
-Perfomances are so bad.
+Performances are so bad.

 	Sofart is Python 3 ready.